AnKing-VIP/AnKing-Note-Types/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+#### Which Note Type (and version) is this about?

 #### Checklist

 *Please replace the space inside the brackets with an **x** if the following items apply:*

- - [ ] I've verified that I use the latest version of the add-on by redownloading it from AnkiWeb
+ - [ ] I've verified that I use the latest version of the note type by redownloading it from AnkiWeb
  - [ ] I've checked if anyone else suggested this feature before by looking through the issue reports.

 #### What Anki version are you using?